mahozad/buyt/README.md

       see [https://developer.android.com/guide/topics/ui/layout/recyclerview#select]
 - [ ] For the item list to only one item be expanded see https://stackoverflow.com/q/27203817/8583692
 - [ ] I can request the necessary permissions in the end of the app tutorial
-- [ ] Redesign the logo in 24 by 24 grid in inkscape to make it crisp (like standard icons)
+- [x] Redesign the logo in 24 by 24 grid in inkscape to make it crisp (like standard icons)
 - [ ] Add widgets for the app see[https://developer.android.com/guide/topics/appwidgets/overview]
 - [ ] Make icons animation durations consistent
-- [ ] Convert the logo to path (with "path -> stroke to path" option) and then recreate the logo
 - [ ] Add option in settings to set the default item quantity in add new item activity (1 seems good)
 - [ ] Reimplement item unit switch button with this approach: https://stackoverflow.com/a/48640424/8583692
 - [ ] Add a functionality to merge another device data to a device (e.g. can merge all family spending data to father's phone)